-Appendix C. Municipal Stormwater alternative monitoring guidance
+Appendix B. Municipal Stormwater Alternative Monitoring Guidance

-Guidance for Implementing Bacteria-based TMDLs within DEEP Stormwater Permitting Program
+Guidance for Implementing Bacteria-based TMDLs within the CTDEP Stormwater Permitting Program

-DEEP investigates impaired waterbodies to determine the major causes of impairment.
+CTDEP investigates impaired waterbodies to determine the major causes of impairment.
 This information is expressed as Total Maximum Daily Load (TMDL).
 TMDLs provide the framework for restoring impaired waters by establishing the maximum amount of a pollutant that a waterbody can take in without adverse impact to fish, wildlife, recreation, or other public uses.
 If a TMDL includes requirements for control of stormwater discharges it is the responsibility of the municipalities within the watershed to implement the recommendations of the TMDL (typically bacteria reduction).
 Management of stormwater quality within the municipality is governed by the General Permit for the Discharge of Stormwater from Small Municipal Separate Storm Sewer Systems (MS4 General Permit).